igraph/python-igraph/doc/source/tutorials/shortest_paths/shortest_paths.rst

 .. note::

-    - |get_shortest_paths|_ returns a list of lists becuase the `to` argument can also accept a list of vertex IDs.
+    - :meth:`igraph.GraphBase.get_shortest_paths` returns a list of lists becuase the `to` argument can also accept a list of vertex IDs.
 In that case, the shortest path to all each vertex is found and stored in the results array.
-    - If you're interested in finding *all* shortest paths, take a look at |get_all_shortest_paths|_.
+    - If you're interested in finding *all* shortest paths, take a look at :meth:`igraph.GraphBase.get_all_shortest_paths`.

 In case you are wondering how the visualization figure was done, here's the code: